Description San Mateo County Health

 is seeking well-qualified individuals for positions of Psychiatric Social Worker/Marriage & Family Therapist I/II.

 We anticipate using the list created from this recruitment to fill positions in Youth Services, Adult Services and Older Adult Services, and Correctional Health Services.
+We are in particular need of Extra-Help clinicians.
 Candidates may be considered for any vacancy throughout the County.Behavioral Health and Recovery Services (BHRS), https://www.smchealth.org/bhrs

 provides a broad spectrum of Trauma Informed mental health and substance use services for children, youth, families, adults and older adults in the County of San Mateo County in the prevention, early intervention and treatment of mental illness, serious mental illness (SMI), and/or substance use disorders.
 We provide services through specialty teams, outpatient clinics in Daly City, San Mateo, Half Moon Bay, Redwood City and East Palo Alto, in school-based locations, and through a network of community agencies and independent providers who offer outpatient services, residential treatment, rehabilitation and other services for adults and children.
 We utilize Trauma Informed Care to support treatment of the whole person to achieve wellness and recovery, and to promote the health and well-being of the people, families and communities we serve.